zMarch/Orc/README.md

 It takes the form of an ENV script, so load orc into a shell by running ENV=o.rc sh -i (it does need an interactive shell, I'm afraid)
 You can also source it.

-It creates a directory (.q) in /dev/shm, and all of the output of commands etc tend to go in there.
+It creates a directory (.q) typical in /dev/shm, and all output of commands etc tend to go in there.
 It will also auto-delete this directory on exit.
+If /dev/shm does not exist or is mounted with noexec option, then the script can choose another directory.
+The used directory is stored in the HOME variable.
+The user account home directory is stored in the NHOME variable.

 HISTFILE is unset, and we use ulimit -c 0 to try and prevent any corefiles showing up.

 ## Functions